factmaven/disable-blogging/readme.txt

 Disable posts, comments, feeds, and other related blogging features.
 A must have plugin to turn WordPress into a non-blogging CMS platform.

 == Description ==
-> Turn WordPress into a non-blogging CMS platform. **Disable Blogging** is a plugin that disables all blog related functionalities (posts, comments, feeds, etc.) on the front-end and back-end.
-This results in a cleaner and simpler WordPress platform to be used for static websites.
+> Turn WordPress into a non-blogging CMS platform. **Disable Blogging** is a plugin that disables all blog related functionalities on the front-end and back-end.
+This includes posts, comments, feeds, and so much more.
+As a result, you will have a cleaner and simpler WordPress platform to be used for static websites.

 = Disable all posting & comments functions =
 At its core level, all posting and comment related functionalities are disabled - but that's not all. **Disable Blogging** includes 20+ additional features to disable and hide cumbersome functions that run on WordPress including: